Amvrosy Buchma

 He was awarded with the People's Artist of the USSR in 1944.

 Life and career

-Buchma, was born into the family of a railway worker.
+Buchma was born into the family of a railway worker.
 He graduated from the Lysenko Institute in 1905, and worked as an extra in the Russkaia Beseda theater in Lvov until 1912.
-After serving in the Austro-Hungarian army in World War I, he returned to the stage and appeared in leading roles in Kharkov and, since 1936, at the Ivan Franko Theater in Kyiv where he also worked as a director.
+After serving in the Austro-Hungarian army in World War I, he returned to the stage and appeared in leading roles in Kharkiv and, since 1936, at the Ivan Franko Theater in Kyiv where he also worked as a director.